 What’s more is code reviews can become a bottleneck for developers, reducing their morale, and forcing them to look for alternate options.
 Developers who are dissatisfied with their code review process are 2.6 times more likely to be looking for a new job.

-Code reviews is a high RoI activity , only when it is performed in a sustainable way.
-Here are the best code review practices teams can follow for productive code reviews, so developers can realize their best work.
+Here we have provided 12 effective code review techniques teams can follow for productive code reviews, so developers can realize their best work.